xamarin/xamarin-forms-samples/Navigation/CarouselPageTemplate/README.md

 ---
 name: Xamarin.Forms - CarouselPageTemplate
-description: "This sample demonstrates how to use a CarouselPage to navigate through a collection of pages #navigation"
+description: "This sample demonstrates how to use a CarouselPage to navigate through a collection of pages (navigation)"
 page_type: sample
 languages:
 - csharp